 However, these iterations ensure that by the time you move to full-scale development, your design is as polished and user-friendly as possible - increasing your chances that it will be successful

 With your design finalized, it’s time to move to the implementation phase.
-This is where your design is handed over to developers for coding and integration.
+This is where your design is handed over to front-end developers, (either in-house or an agency), for coding and integration.

 However, just because it’s handed off that doesn’t mean you’re no longer part of the design process.
 In fact, close collaboration between you, the designer, and the developers is crucial to ensure the design is accurately translated into a working product.